lijomannanal/my-app/README.md

 ```bash
 docker-compose up -d
 ```
-We can check the status of services using the follwing commands:
+We can check the status of services using the following commands:

 For server
 ```bash